Nellie Melba: Recordings and broadcasts

-Melba's farewell to Covent Garden on 8 June 1926 was recorded by HMV, as well as broadcast.
-The programme included Act 2 of Roméo et Juliette (not recorded because the tenor Charles Hackett was not under contract to HMV), followed by the opening of Act 4 of Otello (Desdemona's "Willow Song" and "Ave Maria") and Acts 3 and 4 of La bohème (with Aurora Rettore, Browning Mummery, John Brownlee and others).
+Melba's farewell to Covent Garden on 8 June 1926 was recorded by His Master's Voice, as well as broadcast.
+The programme included Act 2 of Roméo et Juliette (not recorded because the tenor Charles Hackett was not under contract to His Master's Voice), followed by the opening of Act 4 of Otello (Desdemona's "Willow Song" and "Ave Maria") and Acts 3 and 4 of La bohème (with Aurora Rettore, Browning Mummery, John Brownlee and others).
 The conductor was Vincenzo Bellezza.
 At the conclusion Lord Stanley of Alderley made a formal address and Melba gave an emotional farewell speech.
 In a pioneering venture, eleven sides (78rpm) were recorded via a landline to Gloucester House (London), though in the event only three of these were published.
-The full series (including both speeches) was included in a 1976 HMV reissue.
+The full series (including both speeches) was included in a 1976 His Master's Voice reissue.

 As was the case in many of her performances, most of Melba's recordings were made at "French Pitch" (A=435 Hz), rather than the British early 20th century standard of A=452 Hz, or the modern standard of A=440 Hz.
 This, and the technical inadequacies of the early recording process (discs were frequently recorded faster or slower than the supposed standard of 78rpm, whilst the conditions of the cramped recording studios – kept very warm to keep the wax at the necessary softness when cutting – would wreak havoc with instrumental tuning during recording sessions), means that playing her recordings back in the speed and pitch she made them at is not always a simple matter.

 On 15 June 1920, Melba was heard in a pioneering radio broadcast from Guglielmo Marconi's New Street Works factory in Chelmsford, singing two arias and her famous trill.
 She was the first artist of international renown to participate in direct radio broadcasts.
 Radio enthusiasts across the country heard her, and the broadcast was reportedly heard from as far away as New York.
 People listening on the radio barely heard a few scratches of the trill and two arias she sang.
 Further radio broadcasts would include her Covent Garden farewell performance, and a 1927 "Empire Broadcast" (broadcast throughout the British Empire, by radio stations AWA and 2FC, Sydney, on Monday 5 September 1927; it was relayed by the BBC London on Sunday 4 September).